Would you like Allergy Relief,

 allergens.

-Insects (primarily cockroaches)
+Insects (primarily cockroaches) can be an issue.

-Mold allergy can occur to spores
+Mold allergy can occur to spores.

 Pollen allergy--grasses, trees, weeds (particularly ragweed)

-occur usually during seasonal allergy
+occur usually during certain seasons.

 Pollution-- A road bypass built to ease traffic congestion in one